Measures of Correlation for Multiple Variables

 {\center\bf{1. \quad INTRODUCTION}

 }

-Linear correlation analysis is a statistical \,subject which studies linear relationship and the ``strength" of linear relationship among variables.
+Correlation analysis is a statistical \,subject which studies linear relationship and the ``strength" of linear relationship among variables.
 It has been widely applied not only in statistics but also in almost all fields of science \cite{Stigler}.

-The quantitative method is the main research strategy for linear correlation analysis, in which the strength of linear correlation among variables is measured by a statistic called the linear correlation coefficient (LCC).
-Pearson's correlation coefficient is a well-known LCC.
-For two non-zero-variance random variables ${\bf{a}}$ and ${\bf{b}}$, Pearson's correlation coefficient between ${\bf{a}}$ and ${\bf{b}}$ is defined as
+The research on quantitative method of correlation is one of the main research strategies for correlation analysis, in which the strength of correlation among variables is measured by a correlation measurement.
+Pearson's correlation coefficient is a well-known bivariate correlation measurement.